WangZhiYao/MedSchedule/README.md

 * **Edit & Delete:** Allows for modifying and deleting existing medication details.
 * **Stock Management:** Easily add to the stock of any medication.

-### Medication Records (feature:medication-record)
+### Medication Logs (feature:medication-log)

-* **History Log:** Shows all medication records in reverse chronological order, using different colors to indicate the status of each record.
+* **History Log:** Shows all medication logs in reverse chronological order, using different colors to indicate the status of each log.
-* **Manual Entry:** Supports manually creating new medication records, including selecting the date, time, medications taken, and dosage.
+* **Manual Entry:** Supports manually creating new medication logs, including selecting the date, time, medications taken, and dosage.
-* **View Details:** Check the details of a single medication record, including a list of all medications taken and any notes.
+* **View Details:** Check the details of a single medication log, including a list of all medications taken and any notes.
-* **Delete Record:** Medication records can be deleted if they are no longer needed.
+* **Delete Log:** Medication logs can be deleted if they are no longer needed.

 ### Medication Plan (feature:medication-plan) - In-progress

 * Set up scheduled medication reminders.
-* Automatically generate medication records based on the plan.
+* Automatically generate medication logs based on the plan.

 ## Tech Stack & Architecture